IDCText/test2/README.md

 5. Configure the Project
 If using XAMPP, store the project files in the htdocs directory:

-bash
-Copy code
-cp -r your-repository-name /path-to-xampp/htdocs/ Ensure the project folder is located in the htdocs directory of your XAMPP installation.
+- Ensure the project folder is located in the htdocs directory of your XAMPP installation.

 6. Access the Project
 Start the Apache and MySQL services in the XAMPP Control Panel.

-Open your web browser and navigate to http://localhost/ABCText.
+**Open your web browser and navigate to http://localhost/ABCText**.